HomeTop HeadlinesNancy Guthrie's Children Issue an Emotional Statement

 “We miss our mom with every breath and we cannot be in peace until she is home,” the family said.
 “We cannot grieve; we can only ache and wonder.”

 Nancy Guthrie disappeared from her Tucson residence in the early hours of Feb.
-1, after her daughter Annie and son-in-law Tommaso Cioni dropped her off following dinner the previous night.
-She was reported missing when she did not join a virtual church service the next morning.
+1, after her daughter Annie and son-in-law Tommaso Cioni dropped her off following dinner.
+She was reported missing when she did not join a virtual church service in the morning.

 Authorities believe the elderly woman—who has mobility issues and requires daily medication for a heart condition—was taken from her home by force.
 Blood later confirmed to be Nancy’s was found on her porch, and surveillance footage shows a masked, armed person tampering with her doorbell camera around the time she disappeared.